Rushikesh2503/zoomCarProj/README.md

 *5. Select Drop Month/Date/Time*

-*6. Select a car(You car sort cars a/c to amount) by clicking on Book Now Button.*
+*6. We can sort cars list according to booking amount and easily select car by clicking on "Book Now" Button.*

 *7. Summary Page Date/time/total amount to pay after that click on Checkout Button*